Improving Random Forests by Smoothing: Smoothing Function Estimates

-We now argue that the smooth prediction and variance, given by equations (\ref{piece_prediction}) and (\ref{smoothed_prediction_variance}), can be interpreted as capturing the effect of the uncertainty, or variability, in the {\em structure} of the piecewise constant function under resampling.
-We do this by examining the distribution of the estimate of the break-point of a one-cut decision tree under resampling from a simple model.
-Specifically, assume that the population response function is $g(x) = I(x-b>0)$, i.e., a simple step at break-point $b$ with no additive noise, and consider a simple one-cut decision tree (stump) for approximating $g(x)$, ${f}(x; \hat{b}) = I(x - \hat{b}>0)$.
+} \newrevtext{The following analysis provides theoretical motivation for the kernel smoothing approach by showing that the smoothed prediction can be interpreted as capturing the variability in tree structure under resampling of the training data.
+We do this by examining the distribution of the break-point estimate of a one-cut decision tree under resampling from the following simple sampling distribution with univariate $x$ and deterministic $y \given x$ that is parameterised by a break-point $b$ and radius $w$: